SELF-Technology/self-chain-public/docs/roadmap/Token/Overview.md

 ### Core Multiverse Features
 - **Universal Chain Access**: Use one identity across every Constellation Chain
 - **Cross-Chain Compute Credits**: Your staked tokens provide compute on any chain
-- **Unlimited Multi-Chain Shine %**: No usage limits across the entire ecosystem
+- **Unlimited Multi-Chain AI Power**: No usage limits across the entire ecosystem
 - **Portfolio Dashboard**: Monitor all your cross-chain activities
 - **Priority Bridge Access**: Fast inter-chain transfers and communications
 - **Early Access Program**: First to use newly launched Constellation Chains